 But sometimes, it feels like the world hasn’t quite caught up.
 Whether it’s a baby product that has been ‘tested by mothers’ or a ‘mum and baby group’, dads are often made to feel like the secondary parent, and that can have a big impact.
 Below we highlight how important breastfeeding is for dads, as well as outline a few tips to help out mum.

-Why dads are crucial at newborn stage
+Why dads are crucial when breastfeeding

 Biological mothers are often prioritised around the time the child is born, which makes sense – after all, it is they who go through labour and often breastfeeding.
 This can make a father feel helpless and like a ‘spare part’.